rosofo/lambda/README.md

 # Story
 The [lambda calculus](https://www.inf.fu-berlin.de/lehre/WS03/alpi/lambda.pdf)
-is a foundational language for computation.
+is a foundational programming language.
 Its only values are functions and the only thing that can take place is function application.
 Other types of values can be represented and manipulated adhoc, for instance the natural numbers can be defined as a successor function and a zero function.
 Even